Signal.MD

-SIGNAL.MD,Inc. (株式会社シグナル・エムディ, Kabushiki-gaisha Shigunaru Emudi) was a Japanese animation studio founded on October 1, 2014 by Production I.G holding company IG Port.
+Signal.MD, Inc. (株式会社シグナル・エムディ, Kabushiki-gaisha Shigunaru Emudi) was a Japanese animation studio founded on October 1, 2014, by Production I.G holding company IG Port.
+The studio was dissolved in June 2025, but continues to operate as an internal brand and team within Production I.G.

 Establishment

 On September 22, 2014, IG Port announced it was forming a new animation studio named SIGNAL.MD.
 Production I.G board member Katsuji Morishita was appointed as president of the company.

 History

 IG Port announced on January 24, 2025 that its consolidated company Production I.G would absorb Signal.MD on June 1, 2025.
 The studio was dissolved.